filecoin-project/filecoin-docs/content/en/basics/assets/the-fil-token/index.md

 ### Blockchain rewards

 FIL is used to reward providers who validate and add new blocks to the Filecoin blockchain.
-Providers receive a block reward in FIL for each new block they add to the blockchain, and also earn transaction fees in FIL for processing storage and retrieval transactions.
+Providers receive a block reward in FIL for each new block they add to the blockchain and also earn transaction fees in FIL for processing storage and retrieval transactions.

 ### Governance